 Transitioning ‘At-Risk’ Students Back Into Mainstream Education

 WSTEC run three Links To Learning Programs.
 Two of the programs are based in Whalan (in Sydney’s Western Suburbs) and the other is in McGraths Hill (in the Hawkesbury region).
+Each of these programs runs two classes per week.
 These programs are funded by the NSW Government and administered by the Department of Education and Training.
 They cater to youth aged 15 to 17, who are at risk of disengaging from school.
 Students are referred directly by their school.
 The objective is to have the students transition back to their base school to continue their education after the program.

 This two day per week program is designed for students between the ages of 15 and 17 who are at risk of disengaging from school.
 As the program is funded by the State Government, it is free to participants and referring schools.
 With three programs, based in Whalan, and McGrath’s Hill, we are easily accessible by public transport for your students.
 The course runs for 11 weeks from 9:00am to 3.00pm.